PolicyEngine/microimpute/docs/models/imputer/implement-new-model.md

 ## Integrating with the benchmarking framework

-The new `NewModel` model is then ready to be integrated into the MicroImpute benchmarking framework.
+The new `NewModel` model is then ready to be integrated into the Microimpute benchmarking framework.
 Here's how you would compare it with other models:

 ```python
 from microimpute.models import OLS, QRF